Jump Street

-Jump Street is an American multimedia franchise that commenced in 1987.
+Jump Street is an American multimedia franchise that began in 1987.
 The franchise concerns the lives of the Jump Street program, an undercover police unit in which young-looking detectives infiltrate schools and similar settings attended by minors to investigate crimes.

 Television series

-21 Jump Street (1987-1991)
+21 Jump Street (1987–1991)

 21 Jump Street is an American police procedural crime drama television series that aired on Fox with a total of 103 episodes.

-Booker (1989-1990)
+Booker (1989–1990)

 Booker is an American crime drama series starring Richard Grieco that aired on Fox.
 The series is a spin-off of 21 Jump Street and the second installment of the 21 Jump Street franchise.